uikit/uikit-site/docs/pages/avoiding-conflicts.md

 <p class="uk-text-lead">Use a custom prefix and the scope mode to make UIkit work in any environment.</p>

 By default, all classes and attributes in UIkit start with the `uk-` prefix.
 This avoids name collisions when introducing UIkit to existing projects or when combining it with other frameworks.
 UIkit allows to change that prefix.
-This even allows using multiple versions of UIkit alongside each other.
-In addition, the scope mode allows to limit the UIkit styles to only affect certain parts on your pages.
+This even allows the use of multiple versions of UIkit alongside each other.
+In addition, the scope mode allows you to limit the UIkit styles to only affect certain parts of your pages.

 ***

 ## Custom prefix

-Using a custom prefix allows using multiple versions of UIkit on the same page.
+Using a custom prefix allows the use of multiple versions of UIkit on the same page.
 This might be needed when you are building something like a CMS plugin.
 In such cases, you do not know what other versions of UIkit might be loaded, so it is a good idea to use a custom prefix.

 When you have [set up UIkit from GitHub source](installation.md#compile-from-github-source), you can compile it with a custom prefix.
 If you choose a custom prefix, for example `xyz`, all attributes and classes will now start with that prefix, for example `xyz-grid` instead of `uk-grid`.
 The global JavaScript object `UIkit` will also be renamed to `xyzUIkit`.